 Employees doing the same job can have wildly different experiences depending on location, manager norms, or whether their office is actually set up for collaboration.
 Many employees believe their workplaces (both physical and digital) aren’t equipped for hybrid work at all.

 So people compensate.
-They over-meet, over-message, or just disengage because connecting with the workplace, and their colleagues is just too difficult.
+They over-meet, over-message, or just disengage because connecting with the workplace and their colleagues is just too difficult.

 Most of this isn’t happening because HR teams are doing a bad job.
 It’s happening because the model they’re working inside wasn’t built for how work actually runs anymore.

 Traditional HR assumes order.
 You hire, you onboard, you perform, you review, you develop.
 Nice and tidy.
 Annual cycles.
 Clear stages.
-Everyone roughly in the same place at the same time.
+Everyone is roughly in the same place at the same time.

 That’s not how work behaves now.

 Teams form and dissolve around projects.
 Work happens across time zones.
 Decisions get made in chat threads at odd hours.
 People learn new skills mid-quarter because the job suddenly changed underneath them.
-Strategies for measuring the success of the employee experience strategy are outdated too.
+Strategies for measuring the success of the employee experience strategy are outdated, too.

-Historically, HR has been measured on the things that are easiest to audit: compliance, process completion, policy coverage.
+Historically, HR has been measured on the things that are easiest to audit: compliance, process completion, and policy coverage.
 Did the review happen?
 Was the form submitted?
 Is there a record?

 Employees experience something else entirely.
 They judge work by how much effort it takes to get basic things done.
 How many steps?
 How many handoffs?
 How much emotional energy disappears into “figuring it out”?

-Layer constant change on top of this and things unravel fast.
+Layer constant change on top of this, and things unravel fast.

 New tools.
 New AI pilots.
 New ways of working.
 Employees absorb it all.
 Managers are expected to translate it, coach through it, and keep output steady, often without any real support.
 HR change programs still focus on rollout mechanics.
 Employees are hitting human limits.